dx-ted-emea/nether/documentation/api/leaderboard/updateplayerscore.md

-# Post a new score to the Leaderboard
+# Post a new score to a Leaderboard

 Called after the game session has finished and user achieved a new score in the game.
 Or at any time called during the game.
 The score can be posted against different leaderboards per game.